 PRAYER REQUESTS

-(Please submit names to admin@byzantineLA.com)
+(Please resubmit or submit names to admin@ByzantineLA.com)

-Please remember the following people in your prayers: The Carlin Family, Michael Hefferon, Shirely Kunze, Michael Mina, Peter Mina, Fr.
+The Carlin Family, Michael Hefferon, Shirley Kunze, Michael Mina, Peter Mina, Fr.
 John Mina, Mila Mina, Lana Zimmerman, Patrick Zimmerman, Shannon O’Neill, Fern Bonowicz, All the sick and suffering of St. Mary’s

 Troparion